solana-labs/solana/docs/src/terminology.md

 ## signature

 A 64-byte ed25519 signature of R (32-bytes) and S (32-bytes).
-With the requirement that R is a packed Edwards point not of small order and S is a scalar in the range of 0 <= S < L.
+With the requirement that R is a packed [Edwards](https://en.wikipedia.org/wiki/Edwards_curve) point not of small order and S is a scalar in the range of 0 <= S < L.

 This requirement ensures no signature malleability.
-Each transaction must have at least one signature for [fee account](terminology#fee-account).
+Each transaction must have at least one signature for [fee account](terminology#fee-account)s.
-Thus, the first signature in transaction can be treated as [transacton id](terminology.md#transaction-id)
+Thus, the first signature in transaction can be treated as [transacton id](terminology.md#transaction-id).

 ## skipped slot